GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 Usage
 -----

-* For API-Key (Username in older version than 2.4.3 of MoneyMoney): API-Key from Bitpanda
+* For API-Key: API-Key from Bitpanda
+  * in Versions lower than 2.4.3 put the API-Key in the field username, in the field password you can type whatever you want

 * At "Kontenauswahl" you can select your:
     * Money Wallets (EUR, USD, CHF, GBP, TRY)